frederickf/fentastic/README.md

 import { parseFen } from 'fenjs'
 const result = parseFen('rnbqkbnr/pp1ppppp/8/2p5/4P3/8/PPPP1PPP/RNBQKBNR w KQkq c6 0 2')

-if (!result.valid) {
+if (result.valid) {
+  // The FEN is valid
+  // See the Valid result section below to learn about the keys on a valid result }
+else {
-  //  There was a problem with the FEN string
+  // There is a problem with FEN
-}
+  // See the Invalid result section below to learn about the keys on a valid result }
 ```

 ### Valid result
+A valid result will be an object consisting of keys with names based on the FEN fields defined in PGN_standard Section "16.1: FEN
 ```
 {
   fen: string